dendritaDev/MobileHoleGame-Unity/README.md

 # MobileHoleGame
 ## Description
-This project is a mobile clone game from Hypercasual Hole Games.
+This project is a (prototype, for now, of) mobile clone game from Hypercasual Hole Games.
 Developed in Unity.

 ## Features
  -  Joystick like controller.